dracor-org/rdracor/cran-comments.md

 This is a resubmission.
 In this version I have:

--   Fixed URL from ReadMe: <https://opensource.org/licenses/GPL-3.0> was moved to <https://opensource.org/license/gpl-3-0/>
+-   Fixed URL from ReadMe: GPL3 url was moved to <https://opensource.org/license/gpl-3-0/>
 -   Added option to return simple igraph object for `get_net_*_igraph()` functions
 -   Added option to change 'DraCor' API URL